JD557/pbt-scala/talk/presentation.md

 ---

-#### ScalaCheck notes
+#### Arbitrary vs Gen

-ScalaCheck contains an extra type `Arbitrary`, which is simply a wrapper that store `Gen`s to be used in implicit searches.
+QuickCheck contains an extra type `Arbitrary`, which is simply a typeclass that store `Gen`s.
+In ScalaCheck, `Gen`s are explicit while `Arbitrary`s are used in implicit searches.

 **Example**
 - `Arbitrary.arbitrary[String]: Gen[String]` - Default `String` generator